• Mumbai, India

 But along with that, you should offer all the support they need.
 Let’s learn about them in detail:

-Can autistic child become normal?
+Can autistic child become normal?, can autistic child study

 The following steps are for continuously checking the progress of your child and to help them lead a normal life:

-Step 1: Understanding Autism and its Diversity
+Step 1: Understanding Autism and Its Diversity

 1. Seeking Professional Diagnosis